This sub-wiki deals with scientific methods.

 - Many specific methods can be differentiated into different schools of thinking, and many methods have finer differentiations or specifications in an often hierarchical fashion.
 These two factors make a fine but systematic overview of all methods an almost Herculean task, yet on a broader scale it is quite possible to gain an overview of the methodological canon of science within a few years, if you put some efforts into it.
 This Wiki tries to develop the baseline material for such an overview, yet can of course not replace practical application of methods and the continuous exploring of empirical studies within the scientific literature.

-- its historical and disciplinary background
+- its historical and disciplinary background,

-- its characteristics and process
+- its characteristics and how the method actually works,

-- its strenghts and challenges
+- its strengths and challenges,

-- the potential future and open questions for the method
+- the potential future and open questions for the method,

 Also, each scientific method that is described on this Wiki is categorized according to the Wiki's underlying Design Criteria of Methods.